epam/Indigo/bingo/tests/README.md

  * similarity
  * substructure

-All tests have PostgreSQL support
+All tests have PostgreSQL support.
+System requirements and installation procedure for bingo-postgres are available [here](/bingo/postgres/README.md).

 ## Tests structure ##
 * tests/